ckchaudhary/frontpage-buddy/readme.txt

 ## ✏️ Widgets

-This plugin provides a list of 'widgets' that can be added to the custom front pages.
+FrontPage Buddy provides customizable widgets (content blocks) to enhance profile and group pages.
 These are completely **unrelated to standard WordPress widgets** and are called so for the lack of a better word.
 These represent the type of content that can be added to custom front pages.

+**Use cases:**

+- Add an 'About Me' section with rich text.
+- Embed a YouTube introduction video on group landing pages.
+- any many more...

 Currently the 'widgets' this plugins provides are:

-- **Rich Content:** To add and format text.
+- **Rich Text:** To add and format text.
+- **My Links:** To add links to your website & social profiles..
 - **Youtube video embed:** To embed a youtube video player.
 - **Social media profiles:** To embed a facebook page, an instagram profile or a twitter/X profile feed.